 A compelling email marketing strategy starts with how well you know your target audience.
 In order to deliver compelling email marketing this year, make sure you’ve done your research.
 If you’re not already doing so, it’s time to start collecting the data and creating customer profiles before building and implementing your email marketing strategy.

-Remind yourself that you ARE the expert – you should know everything about your audience; from their consumer behavior to what draws them in to make them want to purchase your product or service.
+Remind yourself that you ARE the expert – you should know everything about your audience; from their consumer behaviour to what draws them in to make them want to purchase your product or service.
 From there, you’ll be able to brainstorm different appeal tactics to engage with them through consistent email communication and guide them through the customer journey.

 2. Understand copywriting best practices